sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 TODO: 10% needs to be validated/sourced

 1. Government of Canada Kiosks will be made available at community hubs (For example, malls or banks)
-2. Service representatives are available to
+2. Service representatives are available to:

 - Help citizens register and use digital services
 - Use digital services on behalf of clients (there are no separate 'admin service functions' required for registration)

 ### External Partners